Last updated: 13 March 2023

 By Tatiyana Emylia

 At Care Corner, staff and volunteers work to support the well-being of disadvantaged Singaporeans.
-In particular, their senior services enable older Singaporeans to age well in place with holistic engagement, wellness programmes and specialised care plans.
+In particular, their senior services enable older Singaporeans to age well in place with holistic engagement, wellness programmes, and specialised care plans.

 Working in partnership with the Infocomm Media Development Authority (IMDA) as part of the Digital for Life movement, Care Corner helps elderly beneficiaries apply for internet connectivity through IMDA’s Home Access programme.
-The organisation also provides guidance and digital tools for beneficiaries to better harness the digital options available to them.
+The organisation also provides guidance and digital solutions for beneficiaries to better harness the digital options available to them.

 Find out how Care Corner and IMDA bring digital conveniences into the homes and hearts of Singapore’s seniors.